The Best Gifts for Someone Changing Careers

-Wardrobe consultation.
 If your friend or loved one has been doing the same thing for years and years, he or she may be wondering what's appropriate to wear for a job interview.
-Sometimes a fresh perspective from a wardrobe consultant or hairstylist is all someone needs to update their look so they are ready to face new employment challenges.
+Sometimes a fresh perspective from a wardrobe consultant or hairstylist is all someone needs to update their look, so they are ready to face new employment challenges.

-Motivational books.
-Books that inspire your friend or loved one to keep on working towards their dreams can help job-seekers and budding entrepreneurs cope with rejection letters.
+Books that inspire your friend or loved one to keep on working towards their dreams can help job-seekers, and budding entrepreneurs cope with rejection letters.
 Even a book of simple quotes such as the one featured below can give the job-seeker a motivational boost when they are feeling stressed and uncertain about the future.

 Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan "press on" has solved and will always solve the problems of the human race.— Calvin Coolidge

-Professional head shots.
-A good looking profile photo on a networking site, business personal homepage, or job board can create a positive first impression.
+A good looking profile photo on a networking site, personal business homepage, or job board can create a positive first impression.
 But getting professional photographs taken can be costly.
 If you have the means, you could offer to pay for a session with a professional photographer.